sttp/Specification/Output/README.md

 Even with the unreliable delivery caveats, UDP will still attempt to reconstruct and deliver the originally transmitted frame of data.
 However, even if a single network packet is dropped, the entire original frame will be lost and any packets that were already accumulated get discarded <sup>[[15](#user-content-ref15)]</sup>.
 In other words, there are no partial frame deliveries - frame reception with UDP is an all or nothing operation.

-Since UDP attempts frame reconstruction with the received packets, the impact of very large frames of data with UDP are similar to those with TCP and serialization technologies in that there is increased memory allocation and computational processing throughout the network infrastructure.
+Since UDP attempts frame reconstruction with the received packets, the impact of large frames of data with UDP are similar to those with TCP and serialization technologies in that there is increased memory allocation and computational processing throughout the network infrastructure.

 The more problematic impact with UDP and large frames of data is that the increased number of network packets needed to send a large frame also increases the probability of dropping one of those packets due to a collision.
-Since the loss of any one packet results in the loss of the entire frame of data, as frame size increases, so does volume of data loss.
+Since the loss of any one packet results in the loss of the entire frame of data, as frame size increases, so does volume of overall data loss.

 ##### Impacts of UDP Loss on Synchrophasor Data